 If you already have a profile with Heartland ECSI, please sign in.
 If you have not yet connected your tax statements to your account, you will need to connect them using your Heartland Key.
 Simply click on the Connect An Account button and enter your tax statement Heartland Key.

 If you have not registered for an account, click on the Sign In or Register button in the upper right side of the page.
 Complete the registration section to create your profile and then connect your tax account by entering your Heartland Key.

 If you have any further questions, please consult the ESCI Informational Page or call the ECSI 1098-T Hotline at 1-866-428-1098.

-Currently, Berklee does not mail out tax forms for Canadian students for either their federal or provincial taxes.
+Currently, Berklee does not automatically generate tax forms for Canadian students for either their federal or provincial taxes.
 Please contact the Office of the Registrar and provide them with your necessary form.
-They will complete the necessary portions concerning certification of enrollment after which our office will complete the necessary financial information.
+They will complete the necessary portions concerning certification of enrollment, after which our office will complete the necessary financial information.

 In compliance with the federal Family Education Rights and Privacy Act of 1974 (FERPA), Berklee is prohibited from providing certain information from your education records to a third party.
 This includes grades, billing, assessment of tuition and fees, financial aid (including scholarships, grants, and work-study or loan amounts), and other student education record information.
 The law also restricts Berklee from providing this information to your parents, spouse, or financial sponsor.

 For information on how a student can waive this right, please view the the form available here.